Brood interruption: control of Varroa mites

 - Feed immediately with syrup to stimulate brood rearing.

-- Check that the queen is active one week after the oxalic acid treatment.
+- Verify that the queen is laying actively one week after the oxalic acid treatment.

-- Carry out the 2nd summer treatment with formic acid at the beginning of September.
+- Carry out the 2nd summer formic acid treatment at the beginning of September.

 Observations:

-- The colony prepares for the new queen’s egg-laying; the bees no longer have brood to care for and devote almost 100% of their effort to collecting nectar and pollen in preparation for renewed laying.
+- The colony prepares for the new queen's egg laying; the bees no longer have brood to tend and devote almost 100% of their activity to foraging for nectar and pollen in preparation for the new laying period.

-- A development dynamic similar to the installation of a swarm or a package of bees is observed.
+- A colony development dynamic similar to that observed when hiving a swarm or a package of bees is noted.

-- Depending on the environment, egg-laying resumes actively, producing high-quality winter bees.
+- Depending on the environment, egg laying resumes actively, producing good-quality winter bees.

 |